rclone/rclone/docs/content/box.md

 "Hello.doc" and one called "hello.doc".

-Box file names can't have the `\` character in.  rclone maps this to and from an identical looking unicode equivalent `＼`.
+Box file names can't have the `\` character in.  rclone maps this to and from an identical looking unicode equivalent `＼` (U+FF3C Fullwidth Reverse Solidus).

 Box only supports filenames up to 255 characters in length.